amenzwa/amenzwa.github.io/computing/HowSlideRulesWork.md

 The most common kind of slide rule was the 25 cm desk model, called the straight rule.
 The cursor is made of clear plastic or glass, etched with a hairline.
 The frame and the slide are made of wood, bamboo, aluminium, or plastic.
 The name "slide rule" derives from the slippy-slidy bits and the ruler-like scales.
 Straight rules come in four types: Mannheim, Rietz, Darmstadt, and log-log duplex.

+The less expensive Mannheim and Rietz models were used in high school, and the more sophisticated Darmstadt and log-log duplex models were used in college.
+There were longer straight rules used by those who require more precision.
+And there were shorter, pocket-sized straight rules, like the Pickett N600-ES carried by the Apollo astronauts.
+Although not very precise, pocket slide rules were good enough for quick, back-of-the-napkin calculations in the field.
+Engineers, however, were partial to the 25 cm desk straight rule.
+As such, the majority of the slide rules manufactured over the past two centuries were of this design.

 ***Mannheim type***—The most basic straight rule is the Mannheim type, the progenitor of the modern slide rule.
 Surely, applying the adjective "modern" to a device that had been deemed outmoded for over 40 years is doing gentle violence to the English language.
 But given that the slide rule is now over 400 years old, a 150-year-old model is comparatively "modern".

 A Mannheim slide rule has $C$ and $D$ scales for arithmetic operations ($×$ and $÷$), $L$ scale for common logarithm ($log_{10}$), $A$ and $B$ scales for square and square root ($x^2$ and $\sqrt{x}$), $K$ scale for cubic and cube root ($x^3$ and $\sqrt[3]{x}$), and $S$ and $T$ scales for trigonometric functions ($sin$ and $tan$).